Book now

 Can I just come in and watch?

-We now have a 'spectator' admission.
-A small allocation of these admissions is available for those who don't wish to go in the water.
-These admissions can only be purchased online and are charged at £7.50 per person.
-They are highly limited each day and you should make sure that you secure your spectator ticket.
-We will not be admitting anyone who has not first booked their spectator ticket if our spectator limit has been reached.
+We have a ' Dry Spectator' admission.
+An allocation of these admissions is available for those who don't wish to go in the water.
+These admissions can only be purchased online and are charged at £10 per person, there is a limit to the number of spectator admissions available each day.

 Can I book over the phone?